EnejiOhieku/super_tictactoe/README.md

 # Super Tic-Tac-Toe

 ## Project Origin
-Developed as a personal project in 200-level second-semester, this application was created with the specific goal of transforming the simple, often predictable game of Tic-Tac-Toe into a complex, multi-layered strategy experience.
+Developed as a personal project in 200-level second-semester, I built this application with the specific goal of transforming the simple, often predictable game of Tic-Tac-Toe into a complex, multi-layered strategy experience.

 ## The Concept
 Standard Tic-Tac-Toe often ends in a draw and lacks long-term strategic depth.
 This project implements "Super" (or Recursive) Tic-Tac-Toe to solve that: